efren-palacios/duellinks/_posts/deck-types/guides/2017-10-28-the-cyber-angels-guide-by-negative1.md

 >**“What is the best skill for CA?”**

-I believe that {Balance} and {Restart} are the best skills for CA in the current meta and I have achieved KoG with both. {Mind Scan} is not good in the current meta, and while I think {Duel Standby} has potential, it lacks results in tournaments.
+I believe that {Balance} and {Restart} are the best skills for CA in the current meta and I have achieved KoG with both. {Mind Scan} is not good in the current meta, and while I think {Duel, standby!} has potential, it lacks results in tournaments.

 ---